xpple/adventure-docs/source/minimessage/format.rst

 Pride
 *****

-*(since v4.18.0)* Colors the text inside the tags with a gradient corrosponding to a pride flag.
+*(since v4.18.0)* Colors the text inside the tags with a gradient corresponding to a pride flag.

 Tag
    :mm:`<pride[:flag]>`
 Arguments
-   * ``flag`` the flag to use, may be one of pride, progress, trans, bi, pan, nb, lesbian, ace, agender, demisexual, genderqueer, genderfluid, intersex, aro, baker, philly, queery, gay, bigender or demigender.
+   * ``flag`` the flag to use, may be one of pride, progress, trans, bi, pan, nb, lesbian, ace, agender, demisexual, genderqueer, genderfluid, intersex, aro, baker, philly, queer, gay, bigender or demigender.
 Examples
    * :mm:`Happy <pride>pride month</pride>!`
    * :mm:`Kyori supports <pride:trans>trans rights</pride>!`